nabijaczleweli/feembox/README.md

 ```

 After the installation process finishes,
-  move onto the [manpages](https://rawcdn.githack.com/nabijaczleweli/feembox/man/feembox.1.html) to see how to emulate or {dis,}assemble your code.
+  move onto the [manpage](https://rawcdn.githack.com/nabijaczleweli/feembox/man/feembox.1.html) or example cronjob/subscription in `example/` to set up feed acquisition.

-If you've encountered a problem during the installation, do not hesitate to open an issue [here](https://github.com/nabijaczleweli/feembox/issues/new).
+If you've encountered a problem during the installation or configuration, do not hesitate to open an issue [here](https://github.com/nabijaczleweli/feembox/issues/new).

 #### From Debian repository